Best Private Student Loans for 2024

 College Ave deferment and forbearance options allow you to postpone your payments, too.
 Deferment is a possibility for students enrolled at school at least half-time during their military service.
 Forbearance options are more flexible: You can postpone your loan payments for up to 12 months if you’re facing financial hardship.

-Releasing a cosigner takes a while with College Ave, a rare drawback with the best private loans for students.
+Releasing a cosigner takes a while with College Ave, a rare drawback with this lender.
 More than half of the repayment period must pass for the cosigner to be released from their obligation.

 Rewards and unique features